 Nothing is more exciting than traveling to another part of the world.
 Unless, of course, you get sick.
-Forest Urgent Care in Forest Hills, NY and Hunters Point, Long Island City provides vaccinations and medications to help you stay well while traveling so you can enjoy your trip.
+Forest Urgent Care LIC and Forest Hills, New York provides vaccinations and medications to help you stay well while traveling so you can enjoy your trip.
 Call or book an appointment online.
 Walk-ins are also welcome.

 If you’re traveling out of the country, whether it’s to Bermuda or Bosnia, you should schedule an appointment for an evaluation and update your vaccinations.
 In addition to medication, the team at Forest Urgent Care provides health safety recommendations for your specific destination.